 Army life is a stacked deck, honorable, maybe, and very difficult certainly, both for the family and in a different way for the officer, too: everything is subordinated to the Army, including, of course, the officer himself, and Jim Elder, in some ways exemplary and in others not at all fit for the life, was dead at forty-seven.

 The combination of growing up in the military and having a parent die at a young age creates a special set of distortions and perspectives.
 The first of these is that I am amazed that anyone who was born, grew up, and lived in the same house for say, at least their first eighteen years.
 This stability and constancy is unfathomable – the sort of experience to me found only in a Frank Capra movie or pulled from a Norman Rockwell painting.
 A second distortion is an envy of anyone who is near my age and has one or more parents still living.
 My mother lived much longer than my father, but has been dead twelve years, and my father has been dead forty-two years.
 I suppose it is not all perfect, watching a parent decline into advanced old age, but nonetheless from my perspective it is preferable to my experience.
-The third thing is that upon the death of a parent when a child is a certain age, say eleven years old, you become something of an outsider, subtly but distinctly different from your peers, invisibly yet just as definitive as a tattoo on your face, or so it feels.
+The third thing is that upon the death of a parent when a child is a certain age, say eleven years old, you become something of an outsider, subtly but distinctly different from your peers, not obviously yet just as clearly as a tattoo on your face, or so it feels.
 The death of a father while young means you spend the rest of your life trying to fill that void.
 In particular you sort of glomm on to your friend’s dads, or take what you can get wherever you can get it.
 At the end of the third grade, about to skip a grade in the public school system, instead my mother sent me to St. Stephen’s, where I studied from fourth grade until I graduated from high school.
 Nine years at the same school – something welcome in its constancy, and while some students came and went, over the years there was the same core of guys that I knew would be there in the fall, every fall: Ashley, Lee, David, Clyde, Clarke, and others.
 In addition to this core group of classmates who stayed with me, there were a series of surrogates in the form of teachers and coaches, who for a period of time filled in for the missing parent: John Pullen, Sleepy Thompson, Jim Osuna, and others.
 Of course they never knew of their status as temporary surrogate father, but that didn’t matter – I didn’t recognize it myself.
 But they were there.

 Some or all of this was on my mind during the ceremony at the cemetery in Draguignan, and clearly, obviously, memories and associations pertaining to the military I associate with growing up.
 At the same time I was struck that for all the memorials and monuments, the French have had their asses kicked lately, say the past two hundred years, but still the armed forces remain a source of pride, and looking around at the active duty French soldiers, I wondered why they served – who wants to be on a team that keeps losing?
 My guess is they don’t see it that way, at least the officers don’t.
 Nor would I guess did the American officers I’ve known.
 Certainly when my father enlisted the war was the country’s top priority, as opposed to today when the priority was to keep America open for business, and back then military participation cut across all strata of society – all the Roosevelt sons served in the military.
 But war is not the only time or reason to serve in the military.
 In a recent email exchange with a retired U.S. Army colonel, he mentioned that after working briefly for a commercial civilian engineering firm and a brief Army command, he chose, and would hands down chose again, his thirty year military career, which he called military service.
 That’s not a word you hear a lot lately – service.